mobilecoinofficial/reserve-auditor/README.md

 ### Gnosis Safe Auditing

 The reserve auditor supports syncing data from a Gnosis safe.
 It uses the [Gnosis transaction service API](https://github.com/safe-global/safe-transaction-service/) to get the data.
-This service is operated by Gnosis, and is available for [ETH main net](https://safe-transaction.gnosis.io/) and [Goerli, an ETH test net](https://safe-transaction.goerli.gnosis.io/).
+This service is operated by Gnosis, and is available for [ETH main net](https://safe-transaction-mainnet.safe.global/) and [Sepolia, an ETH test net](https://safe-transaction-sepolia.safe.global/).

 Mints on the MobileCoin blockchain are expected to correlate with a deposit to a safe.
 The expected process is: